HarryLeBlanc/Yummy/README.md

 #### env

-  applies an adsr envelope to any slideable param on any synth note or sample. best results when you set the sample/note's modulated value to the startlevel when playing the sample/note, otherwise you'll hear an audible glitch at the beginning of the sound.
+env -- applies an adsr envelope to any slideable param on any synth note or sample.
+best results when you set the sample/note's modulated value to the startlevel when playing the sample/note, otherwise you'll hear an audible glitch at the beginning of the sound.
 handle -- the node returned by sample/play commands.
 param -- the parameter being modulated by the envelope.
 attack -- attack time, in beats.
 decay -- decay time, in beats.
 sustain -- sustain time, in beats.
 relase -- release time, in beats.
 startlevel -- the level at the bottom of the attack phase.
 Scaled to what the param expects.
 peaklevel -- the level reached at the top of the attack phase, before gliding down to the sustain phase.
 sustainlevel -- the level sustained during the sustain phase
+adsr -- an array containing attack, decay, sustain and release times.
+Overrides specific values.
+Defaults to nil.
+levels -- an array containing startlevel, peaklevel and sustainlevel.
+Overrides specific values.
+Defaults to nil.
+asdr and levels enable a more concise syntax.
 Example:
+use_bpm 60
+use_synth :bass_highend
+handle = play 60, sustain: 8, decay: 8,res: 0.7
+puts "handle: " + handle.to_s
+env(handle, "drive", 1, 1, 3, 3, 0, 5, 3)
+  Example:
 ```
   use_bpm 60
   use_synth :bass_highend
   handle = play 60, sustain: 8, decay: 8,res: 0.7
   puts "handle: " + handle.to_s
-  env(handle, "drive", 1, 1, 3, 3, 0, 5, 3)
+  env(handle, "drive", asdr=[1, 1, 3, 3], levels=[0, 5, 3])
 ```

 #### equalish